 For his work, John Ellis has received honors and awards including the Maxwell Medal and the Paul Dirac Prize from the Institute of Physics, fellowship with the Royal Society of London, honorary doctorates, and was named Commander of the Order of the British Empire in 2012.Academic Website

 Joseph Incandela currently holds the title of Professor of Physics at the University of California, Santa Barbara, and also works at CERN.
-Incandela earned his PhD from the University of Chicago in 1986.
+Incandela earned his PhD from the University of California, Santa Barbara in 1986.

 A particle physicist, much of Incandela’s work has focused on boson particles, especially the Higgs Boson.
 Incandela has worked at CERN on the Large Hadron Collider since 1997.
 In particular, Incandela was the spokesperson for the Compact Muon Solenoid experiment, and in 2012 announced that they had finally discovered the Higgs Boson particle (which had previously only been theorized about).